 Preparing for your appointment

-Emergency medical care is required to treat intestinal obstruction.
-As a result, you may not have much time to prepare for your appointment.
+Intestinal obstruction is usually a medical emergency.
+As a result, you may not have much time to prepare for an appointment.
 If you have time before your appointment, make a list of your signs and symptoms so that you can better answer your doctor's questions.

 What to expect from your doctor